Amsterdam – Bruges by Bike and Boat – Fluvius (and reverse)

 This tour goes from Amsterdam-Bruges and in the reverse, from Bruges-Amsterdam.
 Both itineraries are outlined below.

-Embarkation and check-in at 1:00pm.
-Around 2:00pm this ship cruises to Vianen, where you will stay the night.
+Embarkation and check-in is at 1:00 pm.
+Around 2:00 pm, the ship will cruise to Vianen, where you will stay the night.
 Here, you can enjoy a short test bike ride through the surrounding area.
+Vianen is a beautiful medieval city with remnants of the old defensive walls and a historic town center.

 Day 2: Cycle Vianen – Schoonhoven – Kinderdijk | Cruise Kinderdijk – Dordecht (34 miles/56 km)

-After breakfast you will cycle a beautiful route to Schoonhoven – nicknamed Zilverstad (Silver City) – a city renowned for its talented silversmiths since the 17th century.
-As you continue to cycle along the Lek River you will pass through the Alblasserwaard region to Kinderdijk, a village famous for its impressive row of 19 large windmills – one of which you can visit – which have a UNESCO cultural heritage listing.
-From nearby Alblasserdam you will take the “Waterbus,” a fast ferry, that will take you and your bike in approximately 10 minutes to Dordrecht, one of the oldest towns in Holland.
+After breakfast, you'll cycle a beautiful route to Schoonhoven, nicknamed 'Zilverstad' ('Silver City') owing to its reputation for talented silversmiths stretching back to the 17th century.
+As you continue cycling along the Lek River, you'll pass through the Alblasserwaard region to Kinderdijk, a village famous for its impressive row of 19 large windmills - a UNESCO World Heritage Site.
+You'll have the opportunity to visit on of these iconic Dutch landmarks.
+From nearby Alblasserdam, you'll take the 'Waterbus', a fast ferry that'll take you and your bike to Dordrecht, one of the oldest towns in Holland, in approximately 10 minutes.

 Day 3: Cruise Dordrecht – Tholen | Cycle Tholen – Kreekrak lock | Cruise Kreekrak lock – Antwerp (13 miles/20 km or 23 miles/36 km)